juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-instances.md

 ---
-author: "AWS: Instances"
+title: "AWS: Instances"
-publisher: aws-instances
+slug: aws-instances
 ---

-# AWS: Instances

 Similar to other cloud platforms, AWS provides you with the infrastructure to run virtual machines.
 These virtual machines are referred to as instances.
 An instance is based on a pre-defined image called an **[AMI](aws-amis.md)**, which cannot be changed once an instance is deployed.
 Different sets of specifications are grouped together as instance types.
 Each instance type is a bundle of various sizes of vCPU, memory, and a root storage volume.
 For more details, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.